 Some of the most important decisions that must be made during a separation and divorce are those relating to the care of children.
-When parents separate, arrangements must be made around dividing parental duties and responsibilities towards their children or, in other words, child custody and access.
+When parents separate, arrangements must be made around dividing parental duties and responsibilities towards their children or, in other words, decision-making responsibility (custody) and parenting time (access).

-Custody and access can influence other logistics in a separation and divorce, including child support, spousal support, and division of property.
-Custody and access can also become one of the most contentious and emotional aspects in a split, regardless of how amenable or acrimonious the end of a relationship is.
+Decision-making responsibility and parenting time can influence other logistics in a separation and divorce, including child support, spousal support, and division of property.
+These issues can also become one of the most contentious and emotional aspects in a split, regardless of how amenable or acrimonious the end of a relationship is.

 If there are children involved in a separation or divorce, it is essential to obtain legal advice from an experienced family lawyer early in the process.
 NULaw’s divorce lawyer, Lex Arbesman, regularly helps parents understand their rights so they can make informed, rational decisions.
 We take pride in our reputation for focused, personalized client services and provide pragmatic and honest advice with the goal of reaching a timely and cost-effective resolution.